 She has a couple of equity options to weigh up.
-Aisha could look for an equity partner - although this could be expensive and involve some loss of control, it may be a safer option than taking on debt before the business is generating income.
-Her other equity options are crowdfunding or angel investment, because hers is an early stage enterprise with a good business plan but with no proven track record.
+Aisha could look for an equity partner (see page 22) - although this could be expensive and involve some loss of control, it may be a safer option than taking on debt before the business is generating income.
+Her other equity options are crowdfunding or angel investment (see page 23), because hers is an early stage enterprise with a good business plan but with no proven track record.
 Angels take a higher risk than many other funders and invest at an earlier stage than venture capitalists.